tinyplex/tinybase/site/demos/10_ui_components/02_TableInHtmlTable.md

 }
 ```

-Take a look at the TableInHtmlTableProps type to see all the ways in which you
+Take a look at the TableInHtmlTableProps type and HtmlTableProps type to see all
-can configure this component, and again, click the 'CodePen' link under the demo
+the ways in which you can configure this component, and again, click the
-above to try them out.
+'CodePen' link under the demo above to try them out.

 Let's move on to a slightly more complex component in the
 <SortedTableInHtmlTable /> demo.